zaakki-ahamed/Requirements.txt_generator/README.md

 # Requirements.txt_generator
-You have written your Python script and want to upload it to GitHub.
+If you've written a Python script and want to share it on GitHub, it's essential to include a "Requirements.txt" file.
+This file lists all the packages and their version numbers required to run your script.
+This tool is designed to simplify that process for you.

+## How to Use

-But you need to include a "Requirements.txt" file so the other users know which packages have been used in your script.
+Follow these simple steps to generate a "Requirements.txt" file for your project:

-I'm here to make your life easier.
-Simply copy this script into the folder containing the python script(s) for which the requirements are needed to be extracted and execute it.
-A "Requirements.txt" file will be generated with the package name and associated version number.s

-## Instructions
-1. Copy the script to folder with python scripts
+1. **Copy the Script**: Copy the provided script into the folder containing your Python script(s) for which you need to extract the requirements.

-2. Run the program.
-It will recursively walk through all folders and subfolders
+2. **Run the Program**: Execute the script.
+It will recursively search through all subfolders to identify the packages used in your Python scripts.

-3. Open "Requirements.txt"
+3. **Access Your "Requirements.txt"**: After running the script, you'll find a "Requirements.txt" file generated in the same directory.
+This file will contain the package names and their associated version numbers.

+Now, you can easily share your Python project on GitHub, ensuring that others can easily set up the required environment.

+Feel free to customize the generated "Requirements.txt" file as needed.